getify/foi-lang/formalization-work/Syntactic-Grammar.md

    spacing).

-   The post-marker signature is identical to DefFuncExpr's — same paramSet+, optional precondition list, :over clause, :as clause, and FuncBody alternatives.
+   The post-marker signature is identical to DefFuncExpr's — same paramSet+, optional precondition list, :over clause, and FuncBody alternatives.
 Grammar admits `paramSet+`; every marker family narrows it to exactly one parameter list with no gather at the semantic layer.
 Multi-tier (curried) hook declaration is rejected throughout: dispatch pins the outermost